epiverse-trace/howto/.github/CONTRIBUTING.md

 ### Pull request process

-*   Fork the package and clone onto your computer.
+*   Fork the project and clone onto your computer.
 If you haven't done this before, we recommend using `usethis::create_from_github("epiverse-trace/howto", fork = TRUE)`.

 *   Install all development dependencies with `renv::restore()`.